Links in this article may earn us a little money if you order stuff. More here.

 If you are new to blogging (maybe determining if blogging is for you) then starting off with the right tools from day one can make all the difference in your growth.
 Just so you know,

 So, here’s our advice for beginners on how to start a blog, tools to use, and tips that we wish we would have known!
 We have tried out a lot of different tools and we love using the following to achieve our blogging success.

 If you want to make it as a blogger, good hosting is essential.
 Hosting is the backbone of your site – and if your site is down, you aren’t going to get any visitors.

 We would recommend that you are self-hosted.
 This means that you purchased your domain and hosting separately and they were brought together to bring your site online.
 We believe that platforms like Wix, WordPress.com, and other website builders have limited potential to grow and scale with you.

 We’ve tried a few different hosting companies so far and we really like Siteground.
 Just so you know, we HAD Bluehost but we just overall have a better experience with Siteground.
 To be honest,

-Siteground, on the other hand, has helped us out quite a few times when we had troubles with plug-ins, site errors etc. Their support is almost instant through chat, and they have always been nice and super fast to fix things.
+Siteground has an affiliate program, too, but they have also helped us out quite a few times when we had troubles with plug-ins, site errors etc. Their support is almost instant through chat, and they have always been nice and super fast to fix things.
 You can check them out here!